amadeuszklimaszewski/fastapi-async-template/README.md

 # fastapi-async-template
 FastAPI template to speed up the development process.
-SQLModel is used for defining tables.
-Uses library `asyncpg` and async engine provided by SQLAlchemy.
+Uses library `asyncpg` and SQLAlchemy async engine.
 Docker creates a second database for testing purposes.
 Tests include `conftest.py` file with needed setup to run tests in an asynchronous manner.

 ## Tech stack
 * FastAPI `0.78.0`